KasparEtter/ef1p/pages/email/email.md

   You can encode and decode Base64 with the following tool:
   <div id="tool-encoding-base64" class="mt-2"></div>

-The mail client of the sender informs the mail client of the recipient with the following header that the content has been encoded:
+The mail client of the sender informs the mail client of the recipient with the following header field that the content is encoded:

 <figure markdown="block">